 - Author: Edward Stanford

-As with all of our Map of the Month features, if you’d like to get a scanned copy of this map, please submit a Map and Geo Service Request and we’ll be sure to get back to you within two business days, but typically sooner.
+As with all of our Map of the Month features, if you’d like to learn more about this map or schedule a visit to explore our maps in person, please submit a Map and Geo Service Request.
+We’ll be sure to get back to you within two business days, but typically sooner.

 -Eric Friesenhahn, Map and GIS Specialist